Shivi15/Shivi-Malhotra-Portfolio/README.md

 # [Project 3: Movie Recommendation System - Project Overview](https://github.com/Shivi15/Movie-Rec_System)
 * Developed a Collaborative Filtering Recommender System, considering only user preferences into account, and if the two users share the same interests.
-* Using one-hot encoding, extracted and created a search for a movie by genres.
+* Using one-hot encoding, extracted and created a search for a movie by genre.
 * Performed data cleaning before learning about the distribution of rating data.
 * Implemented two modelling techniques, IBCF and UBCF.
 Evaluating the ROC curve and Precision-Recall curve, UBCF became the top model with 88.2% accuracy.